Javascript is not enabled.

 ANGELA WEISS/AFP via Getty Images

-Bruce and Heming Willis’ two daughters are 11-year-old Mabel Ray and 9-year-old Evelyn Penn.
-Bruce also has three daughters with his ex-wife, actress Demi Moore: Rumer Glenn, 35, Scout LaRue, 32, and Tallulah Belle, 29.
+They have two daughters: 11-year-old Mabel Ray and 9-year-old Evelyn Penn.
+Bruce also has three daughters with his ex-wife, actress Demi Moore: Rumer Glenn, 35, Scout LaRue, 32, and Tallulah Belle, 30.

-Heming Willis said her husband’s condition was teaching her young daughters “how to love, how to care and it’s a really beautiful thing amongst the sadness.”
-She added: “I don’t want there to be any stigma or shame attached to their Dad’s diagnosis or any form of dementia.”
+Heming Willis told Kotb her husband’s condition was teaching her young daughters “how to love, how to care, and it’s a really beautiful thing amongst the sadness.”
+She added, “I don’t want there to be any stigma or shame attached to their dad’s diagnosis or any form of dementia.”

 According to an AARP report, there are 48 million family caregivers in the U.S. More than 11 million Americans serve as unpaid caregivers for people with Alzheimer’s disease or other forms of dementia, according to a 2023 Alzheimer's Association report.